+The I-4 Connector recently opened to traffic in 2014.
 The traffic and toll revenue forecast for the I-4 Connector is shown in Table 54.
-A significant growth in traffic and toll revenue, particularly from FY 2016 through FY 2018, is due to the ramp-up.
-The toll revenue growth throughout the 11-year forecast period reflects the annual indexing of SunPass[®] and TOLL-BY-PLATE toll rates.
-Toll revenues grow from over \$9.0 million in the second full year of operation (FY 2016) to well over \$18 million in FY 2026.
-The forecast for the I-4 Connector is higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to continued traffic ramp-up on this facility.
+Toll revenues are projected to grow from approximately \$14 million in the fifth full year of operation (FY 2019) to over \$21 million in FY 2029.
+The toll revenue growth reflects the annual indexing of SunPass® and TOLL-BY-PLATE® toll rates starting in FY 2020.
+The forecast for the I-4 Connector is slightly higher than the toll revenue forecast included in the last issued Traffic and Earnings Report.

 Table 54

 I-4 Connector Traffic and Toll Revenue

-FY 2016-2026 Forecast
+FY 2019-2029 Forecast